Anson W. Mackay: Prizes

+Royal Geographical Society's Victoria Medal (2023) for 'their transformative impact on the discipline of geography'.

 Academic service

-Mackay is editor-in-chief of the Royal Geographical Society journal Geo: Geography and Environment and sits on the board of Open Quaternary.
-He has written for The Conversation.
-He is routinely nominated for Student Choice awards, including Inspiring Teaching, Equality & Diversity and Exceptional Feedback.
+Mackay was editor-in-chief of the Royal Geographical Society journal Geo: Geography and Environment (2015-20) and sat on the board of Open Quaternary.
+They have written for The Conversation.
+They have been nominated for Student Choice awards, including Inspiring Teaching, Equality & Diversity and Exceptional Feedback.
 In 2017 Mackay established the LGBTQ+ network Out Geography.
-He is part of the network 500 Queer Scientists, and has been part of a successful parliamentary inquiry into the impact of scientific funding on equality and diversity.
+They are part of the network 500 Queer Scientists, and has been part of a successful parliamentary inquiry into the impact of scientific funding on equality and diversity.